 In September 2008, Khan announced that it had entered into contracts for the construction of a power line and sedimentation pond for the Dornod Uranium Project.
 The electric power line will be constructed from the Xin Xin Mine to the Dornod Uranium Property, a distance of about 26 kilometres and an electrical substation will be constructed at the site.
 The Xin Xin Mine is connected to an electric power line from the Choilbalsan generating plant, approximately 120 kilometres to the south.
 In conjunction with the contract for the power line, an agreement for the supply of up to 15 MW of electricity has been entered into with the Choilbalsan generating plant.
-The availability of electrical power from this plant will eliminate the use of diesel powered generators at the site and provide sufficient electricity for the future dewatering and rehabilitation of the underground mine workings.
-The lined sedimentation pond will be constructed at the site of the Dornod Uranium Project.
+The availability of electrical power from this plant will eliminate the use of diesel powered generators at the site and provide sufficient electricity for the future dewatering and rehabilitation of the Uranium Project.
 Water from the future dewatering of the underground mine workings will be pumped to the pond to allow for the settlement and retention of sediments and particulate matter before the water is released into the environment.
-Both of these contracts are expected to be completed in June 2009.
+Both of these contracts are expected to be completed by the end of August 2009.